 A Hard Day's Night

-A hard time getting to sleep at night and staying asleep is a common complaint for many adults, and it can get worse after age 55 as melatonin levels drop drastically as we age.
-In fact, in February 2016, the CDC reported that over a third of US adults don't get a good night's sleep.
+A hard time getting to sleep at night and staying asleep is a common complaint for many adults.
+Plus, it can get worse after age 55 as melatonin levels drop drastically as we age.
+In fact, the CDC has reported that over a third of US adults don't get a good night's sleep.

 Insomnia can be due to any number of causes such as:

 - Excessive caffeine, smoking, alcohol use, or late night meals